 When children struggle with reading for any reason, books can become a battlefield.
-Our suggestions feature brilliant artwork, accessible lengths, fun activities and specific dyslexia-friendly titles to help make reading fun again.
+Our suggestions of Christmas books for reluctant readers feature brilliant artwork, accessible lengths, fun activities and specific dyslexia-friendly titles to help make reading fun again.
 Ring in the festive season with this selection of brilliant wintry reads!

 Early Readers for 5+